 Heartburn, also referred to as pyrosis or acid indigestion, is a burning discomfort in the chest area just behind the breastbone.
 The pain usually occurs after eating and can last from a couple of minutes up to a number of hours.

-In many cases heartburn pain is unkowingly triggered by poor food choices.
-Meaning, of course, that it can be headed off at the pass simply by modifying your eating habits.
+In many cases heartburn pain is unknowingly triggered by poor food choices.
+Meaning, of course, that it can be headed off at the pass simply by making a few simple modifications to your eating habits.

-In fact, many heartburn sufferers notice a significant improvement in their symptoms after they swith to a heartburn-preventing diet.
+In fact, many heartburn sufferers notice a significant improvement in their symptoms after they switch to a simple heartburn-preventing diet.

 Following are eight easy-to-follow diet tips that could have you well on your way to avoiding the discomfort and pain of heartburn forever…

 1. Dietary fiber.
 Eat far more high fiber foods to aid the digestion process.
 This includes vegetables, fruits, and whole grain products (e.g. brown rice, whole or rolled oatmeal, and whole grain breads) that are created from wholemeal flour.